“That little something extra. Well, you’ve got it!” – James Mason to Judy Garland in “A Star Is Born”

 Label images from the Rick Smith collection.
 Thanks, Rick!

-Meanwhile, that papers were still reporting Judy was home with strep throat.
+Meanwhile, the papers were still reporting Judy was home with strep throat.
 This could have been a ruse cooked up by the studio.
 She might have been recovering from the abortion which would explain the need for a two-week rest on doctor’s orders.

-February 5, 1945: Columnist Harrison Carroll reported on the upcoming marriage of Judy and second husband Vincente Minnelli.
+February 5, 1945: Columnist Harrison Carroll reported on the upcoming marriage of Judy and Vincente Minnelli.
 Carroll wasn’t too far off in stating the ceremony would be in July.
 The couple was married on June 15, 1945.

 On this day at MGM Judy had wardrobe tests.
 She was due on the set at 10 a.m.; she arrived on set at 11:40 a.m.; times dismissed: 4:20 p.m.